EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 \subsubsection{Performance of graph compression}

-We further discuss the performance of EGC$^2$ on clean examples.
-In this scenario, we utilize C to preserve the contributed subgraph structures and explore the impact of different compression ratios $\gamma$.
-Specifically, for each graph, we sort the edges in descending order according to the C value, and delete the lower ordered edges and isolated nodes by the graph compression ratio $\gamma$ .
-The values of $\gamma$ are 5\%, 8\%, 10\%, 15\%, 20\%, 25\%, 30\%, 35\%, and 40\%, respectively.
-Fig. \ref{fig.7} shows the classification accuracy and the training time (per epoch) at different $\gamma$ for each dataset.
+We further discuss the performance of EGC$^2$ on clean examples. {In this scenario, we utilized C to preserve the contributed subgraph structures and explore the impact of different compression ratios $\gamma$.
+Specifically, for each graph, we sorted the edges in descending order according to the C value and deleted lower-ordered edges and isolated nodes using the graph compression ratio $\gamma$.} The values of $\gamma$ are 5\%, 10\%, 20\%, 30\%, and 40\%, respectively. {Furthermore, We use the SAGPool and HGP-SL, which perform the best under clean examples, as baselines to illustrate the effectiveness of graph compression.} Fig. \ref{fig.7} shows the classification accuracy and the training time (per epoch) at the different $\gamma$ for each dataset.

-On the one hand, as the $\gamma$ increases, the classification accuracy of Diffpool and EGC decreases slightly.
-With 40\% of edges removed, the classification accuracy of Diffpool and EGC only drops 10.81\% and 8.65\%, respectively.
-However, even in this case, EGC$^2$ can still achieve comparable or even better classification accuracy than Diffpool.
+{First, as $\gamma$ increased. the classification accuracies of Diff+Com and EGC$^2$ decreased slightly.
+When 40\% of the edges were removed, the classification accuracy of Diff+Com and EGC$^2$ only decreased by 7.45\% and 5.88\%, respectively, compared with Diffpool and EGC on the NCI1 dataset, respectively.
+Even in this case, EGC$^2$ can still achieve comparable or even better classification accuracy than Diffpool.

-On the other hand, the graph compression mechanism can improve the training speed of the basic model.
-Still considering the compression ratio of $\gamma = 40\%$, the graph compression mechanism improves the model training speed about 24.06\% (average across datasets).
-We notice that the improvement on DD dataset is 33.73\%, which is much better than the average improvement on other datasets.
-Compared with compressing other datasets, DD with a smaller average node degree is more likely to produce isolated nodes, thus reducing the scale of graphs, which is conducive to faster training of the model.
+However, the graph-compression mechanism can improve the training speed of the basic model.
+Considering a compression ratio of $\gamma$ = 40\%, the graph compression mechanism improves the EGC training speed by approximately 28.06\% on the PROTEINS dataset (the training seed EGC and EGC$^2$ are 12.26 and 8.82 s, respectively).
+Furthermore, we noticed that the training speed improvement of Diff+Com, that is, 11.43 s, on the DD dataset was 33.74\% higher than that of Diffpool, that is, 17.25 s, which is better than the improvement on the other datasets when $\gamma$ = 40\%.
+Compared with compressing other datasets, a DD with a lower average node degree is more likely to produce isolated nodes, thus reducing the scale of the graphs. which is conducive to faster training of the model.}

-\begin{framed} Experiments demonstrate that the feature read-out mechanism can effectively improve the classification performance of the graph classification models, mainly when applied to hierarchical graph classification models.
-Additionally, the graph compression mechanism can accelerate training speed without significantly decreasing classification performance.
-In summary, for \textbf{RQ2}, EGC$^2$ can achieve at least comparable or even better classification accuracy than the basic models.
+\begin{framed} {Experiments demonstrated that the feature read-out mechanism can effectively improve the classification performance of graph classification models, mainly when applied to hierarchical graph classification models.
+Additionally, the graph compression mechanism can accelerate the training speed without significantly decreasing the classification performance.
+In summary, for \textbf{RQ2}, EGC$^2$ can achieve comparable or even better classification accuracy than basic models.} \end{framed}